 Every time you add an article it creates a beautiful newsletter with the image you used for the article.
 It also adds a link to the article so people who receive the newsletter can click through to see what you have to say.

-To help you get subscribers, we set up a form on your website where visitors can add their email addresses, which automatically adds them to the system.
+To help you get subscribers, I set up a form on your website where visitors can add their email addresses, which automatically adds them to the system.